Fallen-Breath/blackcraft_exporter/README.md

 ## To run

-BlackCraft Exporter requires no configuration file and can be started with no extra argument.
+BlackCraft Exporter requires no configuration file and can be started with no extra argument

 By default, it will listen on tcp `0.0.0.0:9165`.
 Run with `--help` argument to see all available CLI arguments